-Nowadays many people are unclear as to what, if anything, they actually believe.
-Here at True Hope Church we have a clear set of firmly held beliefs.
-They govern how we act and how we interact – with God, each other, and the community around us.
+At True Hope Church we have a clear set of firmly held beliefs.
+They govern how we act and how we interact with God, etcher other, and our community.

 Personal Commitment to Jesus Christ.

 Every person must make their own commitment to Jesus Christ.
 This experience is referred to by Jesus as being “born again” (John 3:1-7)